monoclecat/cleansys/README.md

 *([tutorial](https://docs.python-guide.org/dev/virtualenvs/))*.

 Next, create the directory `keys` inside `/cleansys` and create the files `/cleansys/keys/django-secret-key.txt` and `/cleansys/keys/slack-bot-token.txt`.
+Enter a >50 character random string into `django-secret-key.txt` and leave `slack-bot-token.txt` empty for now.

-Run all shell commands in the root directory of this project with the virtual environment **activated**.
+For the next steps, all shell commands are assumed to be run in the root directory of this project with the virtual environment **activated**.

 ### Installing required packages
 The required pip packages and their versions are listed in `requirements.txt`.